Never Hire a Machine-Safety Company Without Asking These 10 Questions

-So how do you know when a machine safety company is the right one to partner with?
-Here are the ten most important questions and considerations to ask when interviewing a potential safety partner:
+So how do you know when a machine-safety company is the right one to partner with?
+Here are the 10 most important questions and considerations to ask when interviewing a potential machine-safety partner:

 1. What is your hazard analysis methodology?